zisis1992/zisis1992/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm [Zisis Lazakis], and I love building cool projects and exploring new technologies.
+I'm Zisis Lazakis, and I love building cool projects and exploring new technologies.

 ## About Me